janenevins/bot2/README.md

 What does this bot do?
-This bot takes in data and the current date to return a map url and text.
+This bot takes in a data and the current date to return a map url and text that says.
+The text says:
 Every {average} days, a transgender person is killed in America in 2017.

 {thisyear} people were murdered this year. {lastyear} last year.